Find a Financial Advisor You Trust.

 - Meet with you regularly to review your financial strategy action plan

 As your advisor, this person will serve as a trusted consultant and deal with several important aspects of your life.
 Think about what you need help with and ask the advisor to explain their approach that will help you reach your goals.
 Your advisor should assist you with the rest of the process.
+Be sure to use an advisor with a great reputation, otherwise, you may get caught in some kind of scam, perhaps something similar to the Anton Kraly scam.
+Your money and time are precious so do a little research before committing to an advisor and if you can, ask family and friends if they have any recommendations.
+A friend or family member is very unlikely to set you up with someone who is misleading so their knowledge can prove quite helpful in this situation.

 Know What You Have